burncycl/ansible-blinkstick-audio-led-visualizer/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Back on the Raspberry pi, add the public key to authorized_keys
+Back on the Raspberry pi, add the public key to authorized_keys (as pi user)
 ```
 mkdir ~/.ssh
 chmod 700 ~/.ssh